QR codes on CBD packaging and labeling are the key to legalization in Utah, Indiana & Oregon

 QR codes are a decade-old-technology that witnessed a massive resurgence across the globe in the last couple of years.
 This can be attributed to two major reasons –

-#3.
-Use a cascade of markdown cards to stitch multiple pieces of information together
+#4.
+Use a cascade of landing pages to stitch multiple pieces of information together

-Markdown cards are creative advertisement cards that you can craft on Beaconstac’s editor.
-These cards can contain text, media and CTAs.
+Landing pages are creative advertisement cards that you can craft on Beaconstac’s editor.
+These cards can contain text, media, and CTAs.
 One idea at a time is a great way of communicating with consumers.
-Link them in series to deliver multiple pieces of information in one session, for eg, the ingredients in the package and then the certificate of analysis and finally advertize your latest products.
+Link them in series to deliver multiple pieces of information in one session, for eg, the ingredients in the package and then the certificate of analysis and finally advertise your latest products.

 Measure the campaign performance to fine-tune the positioning and size of the QR code on the CBD packaging.
 Beaconstac QR codes also have a frame around with a call-to-action.
 Set up A/B tests with different call-to-action copies and go ahead with the best performing one.